davidwhiting/snowflake-quickstart/step6.md

 ![](images/06_intro_1.png)

-This launches the following form for designing an experiment.
+This opens the following form for configuring an experiment.

 ![](images/06_setup_01.png)

+The fields are

 1. (Optional) Name your experiment.
 This is especially helpful for leaderboards in `Projects`.
 2. The prefilled training dataset.